Vijaysreekar4994/Vijaysreekar4994/README-EN.md

 The project is developed on two platforms: web and mobile.
 On each of these platforms, there are three "sub-projects":
-- Customer: here, customers can order, manage their account, or even make complaints.
+- **Customer:** here, customers can order, manage their account, or even make complaints.
-- Delivery person: this is the project reserved for delivery people, where they can receive a They can receive a delivery, look at their shopping history, or manage their account.
+- **Delivery person:** this is the project reserved for delivery people, where they can receive a They can receive a delivery, look at their shopping history, or manage their account.
-- Partner: partner stores have access to this project.
+- **Partner:** partner stores have access to this project.
 They manage the materials they sell, as well as the orders they receive via DoFissa.
-- This is an IT project but also a human project.
+- This is an IT project.
 It is a platform for direct or planned deliveries of various materials and household appliances.

 <h3 align="center">Missions</h3>

-**User Interface development: Design and prototype - Adobe XD**.
+**Design and prototype - Adobe XD : User Interface development**.

 1. UI development of App Mobile Livreur
 2. UI development of App Mobile Partner
 3. UI development of the deliveryman management web app

-**Mobile delivery application - Frontend -React Native**.
+**PROJECT 1 : Mobile delivery application - Frontend -React Native**.

 1. Development of new screens and features
 2. React Native maps is used to display and interpret the Google maps API.